 Thank you, Mr President,

+I wish you a successful month as President of the Security Council, and congratulate Vietnam for its successful leadership in April.

 I thank High Representative Valentin Inzko for his briefing.

-Kenya commends the office of the High Representative for the continued efforts to seek progress on the five objectives and two conditions which remain the basis for the attainment of the long-term stability of Bosnia and Herzegovina.
+Kenya commends the office of the High Representative for its efforts to seek progress on the five objectives and two conditions which remain the basis for the attainment of the long-term stability of Bosnia and Herzegovina.

-We therefore call on the authorities to work together in order to make progress on these five objectives and conditions as well as ensuring full compliance with the General Framework Agreement for Peace (GFAP).
+We call on the authorities to work together in order to make progress on these five objectives and conditions as well as ensuring full compliance with the General Framework Agreement for Peace (GFAP).

+Kenya notes the joint statement by the tripartite Presidency to mark the 25th anniversary of the initialling of the General Framework Agreement for Peace.

+We urge them to undertake tangible action to fulfil its commitment to respect the provisions of the Agreement and the Constitution, and to creating a society inclusive of all its peoples and citizens.

+Kenya believes these are the minimum requirements for Bosnia and Herzegovina to chart its own way to a stable functioning democracy.
+And that unity of purpose, especially at the leadership levels, is critical to laying a firm foundation for successful governance.

+We strongly urge Bosnia and Herzegovina authorities to avoid any actions that may divide the people along ethnic or religious lines.
+An attempt to do so will risk the peace that the people of Bosnia and Herzegovina deserve.

+Kenya insists that any resistance to inclusion and respect for diversity among leaders, particularly in a post-conflict multi-ethnic country, endangers the peace.

+For Bosnia and Herzegovina, which has been subject to violent conflict to the extent of demanding the intervention of the International Community, and this Security Council, any statements or policies by leaders that embrace separation and ethnic nationalism must be closely watched and responded to robustly in order to prevent renewed conflict.

 Like many countries across the world, Bosnia and Herzegovina is grappling with the continuing negative effects of the COVID-19 pandemic.
 The pandemic is a common challenge that calls for unified efforts to control.